 The contractor is allowed to begin work in February 2019, though the contractor could ask for an earlier notice to proceed date.

-The contractor plans to began survey work on the bridges Monday, June 3.
+The contractor began survey work on the bridges Monday, June 3.
 Weather and area flooding have continued to cause delays to the project.

-The contract completion date is currently set for May 31, 2020, although, the contractor plans to have all work completed in early 2020.
+The contract completion date is currently set for May 31, 2020, although, the contractor plans to have all work completed in April 2020.

 All work is weather dependent and subject to change.

 Current Bridge • Built in 1927 and rehabbed in 1940 • Weight limited • Though 26 feet wide, it is a one-lane bridge due to the weight limit • Signalized to limit traffic flow, due to the weight limit • Overhead truss clearance of only 15 feet, 3 inches • Width and height limitations are an issue for agricultural machinery and other commercial vehi...

 Overflow Bridge The Mussel Fork River Overflow Bridge will also be replaced as part of this project.
 The overflow bridge was also built in 1927 and rehabbed in 1940.
 New Bridge The current structure will be replaced with a culvert along the same alignment.
 Due to the motorists having to use a 52 mile signed detour route during a closure of t...

 Frequently Asked Questions

 - Neither bridge will be closed during construction.